spotify/ffwd-java/docs/content/_docs/pubsub.md

 ### Write Cache

 There is an optional write cache that can be enabled.
-At Spotify this is being used as a "cheap" method to deduplicate the metadata around timeseries when using the heroic tsbd.
+At Spotify this is being used as a "cheap" method to deduplicate the metadata around timeseries when using the Heroic TSDB.
 The way this feature is used is by publishing from ffwd twice.
 Once for "metrics" that get written to bigtable every batch interval and another for metadata and suggestion writes to elasticsearch.
 Only the metadata publisher would enabled the write cache.
 This would only publish metadata every cacheDuration.

-* `writeCacheEnabled` - defaults false
-* `writeCacheDurationMinutes` - defaults to 30 minutes
+* `writeCacheDurationMinutes` - defaults to 0 minutes - which disables the write cache
 * `writeCacheMaxSize` - defaults to 10,000